-- 9.31 The aim of the vulnerability assessment is to identify the relevant climate hazards foreseen at the development location.
-Main steps include identifying and combining the sensitivity and exposure of the project which will describe the vulnerability, while the risk will be determined by likelihood and impact.
-Adaptation through project options, appraisal, and planning will depend on the assessed project vulnerability and risk. - 9.32 Timescale for the project vulnerability and risk assessment shall correspond to the lifespan of the project.
+- 9.42 The aim of the vulnerability assessment is to identify the relevant climate hazards for the proposed integrated inert waste management facility at Ballinclare Quarry.
+Main steps in include identifying and combining the sensitivity and exposure of the project which will describe the vulnerability, the risk will be defined as likelihood and impact. - 9.43 Adaptation through project options, appraisal, and planning will depend on the assessed project vulnerability and risk. - 9.44 Timescale for the project vulnerability and risk assessment shall correspond to the lifespan of the project.
 During the lifespan, there could be significant changes in frequency and intensity of weather events due to climate change, which should be taken into account.
 Detailed methodology charts for development vulnerability assessment are presented in Appendix 9-B.

-Greenhouse Gases Emissions
+Green House Gases Emissions

-- 9.33 All projects have the potential to emit greenhouse gas (GHG) emissions to the atmosphere during the construction, operational and decommissioning phase of the development.
-Direct GHG emissions may be caused by operational activities and project commissioning / decommissioning.
-Indirect GHG emissions may be due to increased demand for energy and indirect GHG generating activities.
-Indirect GHG activities linked to the development projects may include transport, space heating of buildings/offices or loss of habitats that provide carbon sequestration, (e.g., through land-use change). - 9.34 The significance of a project's GHG emissions should be based on its net impact, which may be positive or negative.
-Where GHG emissions cannot be avoided, the significance of a project's emissions shall be reduced by mitigation or project design.
-Where GHG emissions remain significant but cannot be reduced further approaches to compensate project emissions should be considered. - 9.35 Currently in Ireland, there is no set methodology to evaluate significance criteria or a defined threshold for GHG emissions for the mineral extraction industry.
-Due to the inconsistences

-- between the different methods and their assumptions for assessment, there is no single agreed method by which to assess a project carbon budget.
-The method of assessment varies according to the type and scale of the development. - 9.36 Due to a lack of guidelines and an established methodology, the assessment of significance of the GHG emissions is based on whether the development's GHG emissions cumulatively represent a considerable contribution to the global atmosphere and whether the development as continued or extended will replace existing development that would have a higher GHG profile. - 9.37 Where the GHG emissions cannot be avoided, the mitigation should aim to reduce the development emissions at all stages.
+- 9.45 All projects have the potential to emit greenhouse gas (GHG) emissions to atmosphere during the construction, operational and decommissioning phase of the development.
+Direct GHG emissions may be caused by operational activities, and project decommissioning.
+Indirect GHG emissions may be due to increased demand for energy and indirect GHG activities.
+Indirect GHG activities are linked to the implementation of the proposed project and may include transport, office space heating of buildings or loss of habitats that provide carbon sequestration, (e.g. through land-use change). - 9.46 The significance of project's GHG emissions should be based on its net impact, which may be positive or negative.
+Where GHG emissions cannot be avoided, significance of project's emissions shall be reduced by mitigation or project design.
+Where GHG emissions remain significant, but cannot be reduced further approaches to compensate project emissions should be considered. - 9.47 Currently in Ireland, there is no set methodology to evaluate significance criteria or a defined threshold for GHG emissions for extraction / backfilling / soil recovery activities.
+Due to the inconsistences between the different methods and their assumptions for assessment, there is no single agreed method by which to assess a project carbon budget.
+The method of assessment varies according to the type and scale of the development. - 9.48 Due to a lack of guidelines and an established methodology, the assessment of significance of the GHG emissions is based on whether the development's GHG emissions cumulatively represent a considerable contribution to the global atmosphere and whether the development as continued or extended will replace existing development that would have a higher GHG profile. - 9.49 Where the GHG emissions cannot be avoided, the mitigation should aim to reduce the development emissions at all stages.